Credit history: What it is and why it matters

 • Landlords may review your credit when you apply for an apartment lease.

-• Utility companies may look at your credit history when you set up an account, to decide whether a security deposit is required.
+• Utility companies may look at your credit history when you set up an account in order to decide whether a security deposit is required.

-• Employers may also check your credit reports before they make a hiring decision.
+• Some employers might check your credit reports before they make a hiring decision.

 Good credit history vs. bad credit history